Scholar in Residence

-- Michelle Engert is an attorney advisor at the Defender Services Office in the Administrative Office of the United States Courts, Washington, DC where she works on issues concerning the Sixth Amendment right to counsel for those who cannot afford retained private lawyers.
+- Michelle Engert is a Senior Counsel in the Access to Justice Initiative for the United States Department of Justice.
+She came to the Department from her position as an attorney advisor at the Defender Services Office in the Administrative Office of the United States Courts, Washington, DC where she worked on issues concerning the Sixth Amendment right to counsel for those who cannot afford retained private lawyers.
 She holds a joint appointment in the departments of Justice, Law and Criminology and History at American University.
-Previously, Michelle worked as an assistant professor at the America Institute at Ludwig Maximilian University in Munich, Germany, where she developed and taught courses on various topics in criminal justice and government as well as portrayals of the US legal system in television and film with a focus on economic inequality.
-She began her legal career as a trial attorney with the New Mexico Public Defender Department in Santa Fe, before becoming an assistant federal public defender in the Office of the Federal Public Defender for the District of New Mexico and later for the District of Maryland in Baltimore.
+Previously, Michelle worked as an assistant professor at the America Institute at Ludwig Maximilian University (LMU) in Munich, Germany, where she developed and taught courses on various topics in criminal justice and government as well as portrayals of the US legal system in television and film with a focus on economic inequality.
+She continues to teach at LMU in the summer semesters.
+Michelle began her legal career as a trial attorney with the New Mexico Public Defender Department in Santa Fe, before becoming an assistant federal public defender in the Office of the Federal Public Defender for the District of New Mexico and later for the District of Maryland in Baltimore.
 She is regularly invited to serve as faculty to teach continuing legal education seminars for attorneys in federal practice throughout the United States.
 In her life outside of the law, Michelle has lectured frequently in Europe on Bob Dylan and has written about his live performances and cultural significance.

 DegreesJD University of New Mexico, 2004

 BA Humanities, University of Texas at Austin, 2001

 - DOWNLOAD CV (PDF)

 To request an interview for a

 at 202-885-5950 or submit a request.